Dr Andrew Mayers

 Tackling mental health stigma

 I am part of a highly motivated team of people who are passionately committed to smashing stigma and discrimination towards mental health.
 Time to Change was established by Rethink Mental Illness and Mind, two of leading mental health charities in the UK.
 I am fortunate to know some of the most inspiring people, many of whom have lived experience of mental illness.
-I am also strongly associated with the Dorset Mental Health Forum, a local peer-led charity, who exist to improve the lives of everyone affected by mental illness by promoting wellbeing and recovery.
-I support some of their key projects, such as 'Tea and Talk' (an initiative that promotes talking openly about mental health in the workplace).
 You can see more about my work in mental health on the dedicated web page.

 Children and young people